 Yes.
 You can be arrested for a Connecticut Computer if you cause computer equipment to be damaged or destroyed without permission through a virus or otherwise.
 More shocking is that you may still be charged even if you did not intend to send the virus to another person.
 Connecticut criminal law places the responsibility on the sender to know and understand the nature of your actions when you receive or accidentally send a virus.
 So do not open strange attachments in your email and do not install hardware or software onto your personal or work computer without thoroughly identifying and knowing the sender and also knowing the purpose of the communication.

-The Different Degrees of Computer Crimes & Their Penalties
+What Are The Different Degrees of Computer Crimes?

 Under Connecticut criminal law, Computer Crimes can be charged as a felony in three different degrees.
-Top Stamford and Greenwich criminal lawyers know that the degree charged depends exclusively on the monetary amount of damage done to the computer, or the value of the property or computer services taken.
+Top criminal lawyers know that the degree charged depends exclusively on the monetary amount of damage done to the computer, or the value of the property or computer services taken.

 The Felonies: Computer Crime in the First, Second & Third Degrees